 We often see the dashboard as a tool to keep an eye on a couple of bits of data.
 However, the real utility of having a dashboard is having a place where you get all the required information for reaching your goals.

 In sales, a lot of key performance indicators can help you track, analyze, and choose the right moment to act on a lead.
 The dashboard can give you the power to reach and even surpass your objectives if it's well designed.

 Tip #3 for creating a Top Sales Dashboard in Microsoft Dynamics 365: What are the objectives that you want?

-If you don’t know what you are reaching for, you certainly won’t know which path to follow or the action to take.
-In order for you to have the best top sales dashboard possible in Microsoft Dynamics 365, you need to know what you are looking for, what the ultimate target for you is.
+If you don't know what you are reaching for, you certainly won't know which path to follow or the action to take.
+To have the best top sales dashboard possible in Microsoft Dynamics 365, you need to know what you are looking for, what the ultimate target for you is.